bcdev/dashi/docs/guide/providers.md

   Called once for every contribution when it becomes visible in the UI.
   Returns the contribution's initial component tree.
 - `POST /callback`:
-  Called when users interact with the component tree or on application state changes.
+  Called when application users interact with the component tree or on application state changes.
 Returns an array of contribution changes where each contribution change contains an array of actions to be applied to the component tree.

-The following sequence diagram depicts how the library is supposed to work.
-The top shows the JavaScript frontend that uses this library.
+The following sequence diagram depicts the framework in action.
-The bottom shows the lifeline of the backend REST server.
+The top shows the frontend application that uses the Chartlets JavaScript library.
+The bottom shows the lifeline of the backend REST server that uses the Chartlets Python library.

 ![sequence.png](../images/sequence.png)

-## Backend integration
+## REST server integration

 The Chartlets backend implementation is provided by the module `chartlets.controllers` of the Python package `chartlets`.